brett-swiecicki/RouletteStrategy/README.md

 # RouletteStrategy
 This program can be used to produce and test progressive roulette betting strategies on any spot on any table.
 The program contains three major features.
+There is a fourth feature that was intended to be implemented, but never was after fixing a bug in the simulator revealed that none of the solutions produced had positive long term expectation.

 **If you have any questions about the program feel free to email me at _brettcs@umich.edu_ and I will respond to your request as soon as I can.**